 |

-Definition and Characteristics of Transcendental Numbers
+Definition and characteristics of transcendental numbers

 The most famous examples of transcendental numbers are π and e.
 The number π, which represents the ratio of the circumference of a circle to its diameter, was proven to be transcendental by Ferdinand von Lindemann in 1882.
-Likewise, the number e, the base of the natural logarithm, was also proved transcendental by Charles Hermite in 1873.
+Similarly, the number e, the base of the natural logarithm, was also proven transcendental by Charles Hermite in 1873.
 These two transcendental numbers are widely used in various branches of mathematics and science, thus reinforcing their importance.

 Comparison of Transcendental and Algebraic Numbers

-Characteristics | Properties |
+| Characteristics | Properties |

-Existence of an equation | A transcendental number is not a root of any polynomial with integer coefficients, unlike an algebraic number. |
+| Existence of an equation | A transcendental number is not a root of any polynomial with integer coefficients, unlike an algebraic number. |

-Fractional expression | Transcendental numbers cannot be expressed as a fraction, whereas algebraic numbers can. |
+| Fraction expression | Transcendental numbers cannot be expressed as a fraction, while algebraic numbers can. |

-Known examples | Well-known examples include π and e, whereas algebraic numbers include √2 and 1/2. |
+| Known examples | Well-known examples include π and e, while algebraic numbers include √2 and 1/2. |

-Complexity of determination | It is often difficult to prove that a number is transcendental, even if examples exist. |
+| Complexity of determination | It is often difficult to prove that a number is transcendental, even if examples exist. |

-Random properties | Any product of a transcendental number with a non-zero algebraic number is itself transcendental. |
+| Random properties | Any product of a transcendental number by a non-zero algebraic number is itself transcendental. |

 - Definition: Real or complex number that is not a root of any non-zero polynomial.